Accourage/business-opportunity-and-market-feasibility/CUST_SEG.md

 able to bring the product to them in a dorm complex.

 ## NEEDS
-- easy access snacks and drinks
+- Easy access snacks and drinks
-- a mobile service who can come to them
+- Mobile service who can come to them
-- a low price
+- Low price

 ## PROBLEMS
-- delivery fee could be too expensive
+- Delivery fee could be too expensive
-- may not deliver to dorms
+- May not deliver to dorms

 ------------------------------------------------------------------------------------------------------------------------------